alissatroiano/Dash/README.md

 ![responsive](/wireframes/amiresponsive.jpg)

 Dash is a recipe crowdsourcing application for men & women, (ages 24 - 39), who want to find and share recipes.
-To become a contributor or an editor for Dash, all you need to do is sign up for a free account, login and start creating/editing recipes!
+To become a contributor or an editor for Dash, all you need to do is sign up for a free account, log in, and start creating/editing recipes!
 Dash's administrator account manages the application and may delete inappropriate or offensive content.

 ## UX